How to integrate Google Tasks MCP with ChatGPT

 Tools

-Clear tasksPermanently clears all completed tasks from a specified google tasks list; this action is destructive and idempotent.
+Clear tasksPermanently and irreversibly clears all completed tasks from a specified Google Tasks list; this action is destructive, idempotent, and cannot be undone.

-Create a task listCreates a new task list with the specified title.
+Create a task listCreates a new task list with the specified title and returns a tasklist_id.

-Delete taskDeletes a specified task from a given task list in google tasks.
+Delete taskDeletes a specified task from a Google Tasks list.

-Move TaskMoves the specified task to another position in the destination task list.
+Move TaskMoves the specified task to another position in the task list or to a different task list.

 Update Task ListUpdates the authenticated user's specified task list.